product-os/review-commit-action/README.md

    approval reaction (default: 👍) to approve the workflow.
 3. The action then enters a loop, waiting for a reaction from someone with write access to the repository.
-4. If the required reaction is not found, it will continue looping until the job times out.
+4. If the required reaction is not found, it will continue looping until the step times out.
 5. If a denial reaction is received from someone with write access, the action will exit with an error.